KayChansiri/jour-701-AI-research-methods/docs/index.md

 Move from tools to research decisions.

-Students learn how research questions connect to sampling, measurement, surveys, randomized experiments, A/B testing, and quasi-experimental designs.
+You will learn how research questions connect to sampling, measurement, surveys, randomized experiments, A/B testing, and quasi-experimental designs.
 Emphasis is placed on selecting and justifying a research design that provides appropriate evidence for the question being asked.

 ### Block 3 — Data Analysis and Interpretation

 Learn how research data are organized, prepared, analyzed, and interpreted.

-Students work with data cleaning and introductory analytical approaches including correlation, t-tests, linear regression, analysis of variance, chi-square, and computational text and sentiment classification.
+You will work with data cleaning and introductory analytical approaches including correlation, t-tests, linear regression, analysis of variance, chi-square, and computational text and sentiment classification.

 Most topics follow a **concept → guided application** structure, with greater emphasis on analytical reasoning and interpretation than on extensive programming.